New biobank – modern facilities ensure future research

 The move-in process is led by the Clinical Trials Unit and is thoroughly planned, inform unit manager Line M Jacobsen, and Frank Bakkejord, quality advisor.

-The owners of the freezers are informed about the schedule and if they have any questions, just get in touch, urges biobank coordinator Katrine Bjerkan.
+The owners of the freezers are informed of the schedule and if they have any questions, they just need to get in touch, encourages biobank coordinator Katrine Bjerkan.

 The biobank of the future at Vinderen

-- This is a big step for research at the hospital.
-The new premises have been specially designed to meet the requirements of modern biobanks and are equipped with top security solutions and optimal infrastructure to ensure long-term storage of valuable biological material, says head of research at the hospital Espen A. Haavardsholm.
+– This is a major step for research at the hospital.
+The new facility is specially designed to meet the requirements of modern biobanks and is equipped with top security solutions and optimal infrastructure to ensure long-term storage of valuable biological material, says Espen A. Haavardsholm, head of research at the hospital.

-He emphasizes that the biobank exists for research at the entire hospital.
+He emphasizes that the biobank is for research throughout the hospital.

-The premises will be able to accommodate 30-35 ultra-freezers, with temperatures of -80°C and -150°C, which ensures the right conditions for the long-term storage of samples such as blood, tissue and synovial fluid.
-With dedicated cooling, emergency power, access control, continuous monitoring of the temperature in each individual freezer and reserve capacity in the event of a freezer breakdown, the recommendations from Biobank Norway are followed.
+The premises will be able to accommodate 30-35 ultra-freezers, with temperatures of -80°C and -150°C, ensuring the right conditions for long-term storage of samples such as blood, tissue, and synovial fluid.
+With dedicated cooling, emergency power, access control, continuous monitoring of temperature in each freezer and reserve capacity in case of freezer failure, the recommendations from Biobank Norway are followed.
 They are the ones who set the national standards for biobank facilities.

 Personalized medicine

-The research biobanks that the hospital has developed within rheumatology have been decisive for the development of personalized medicine.
+The research biobanks that the hospital has developed within rheumatology have been crucial for the development of personalized medicine.

 – Through REMEDY, the hospital will continue to use the biobanks actively in future research, especially to identify biomarkers and develop algorithms for predictive treatment effect, explains Espen A Haavardsholm.